Host a Blind Wine Tasting Party

-It is easy to make your wine tasting event special and memorable.
-Make it blind and give it a theme.
+It is easy to make your wine tasting party special and memorable.
+Make it "blind" and give it a theme.

-(Blind wine tasting means the guests will not know which bottle they are drinking.
-You dont have to blindfold your guests; but you do have to bag your bottles to conceal their identities.)
+In a blind tasting, the guests will not know what they are tasting.
+You don't have to blindfold your guests; but you do have to wrap your bottles to conceal their identities.

 Theme gives the event a purpose, a game, and a discussion topic.
 We have listed some of our all time favorite themes.
 Free feel to use them.

-Prepare a tasting note guide and answer sheet for your guests.
-This preparation will make your night so much easier they save you from explaining yourself hundred times.
+Print-Outs: Prepare a wine tasting scorecard and answer sheet for your guests.
+This preparation will make your night so much easier – they save you from explaining yourself hundred times.
 Also, your guests will learn more about wine.

+Food: Serve bread on the side.
 Prepare (or cater) finger food.
 Pick food that can help rinse the pallet without overshadowing the wines.
-The simplest get some bread.
-Suggest avoiding cheese and olives in a blind tasting.
+Select cheese that pair well with the wine [refer to wine pairing].

-- Tell your guests not to wear perfumes or smoke.
+Tell your guests not to wear perfume, drink coffee, or smoke prior to tasting.
 Aroma gives the best hints in blind wine tasting.